Grey: Religion

-In the Christian religion, grey is the color of ashes, and so a biblical symbol of mourning and repentance, described as sackcloth and ashes.
+In the Christian religion, grey is the colour of ashes, and so a biblical symbol of mourning and repentance, described as sackcloth and ashes.
 It can be used during Lent or on special days of fasting and prayer.
-As the color of humility and modesty, grey is worn by friars of the Order of Friars Minor Capuchin and Franciscan order as well as monks of the Cistercian order.
+As the colour of humility and modesty, grey is worn by friars of the Order of Friars Minor Capuchin and Franciscan order as well as monks of the Cistercian order.
 Grey cassocks are worn by clergy of the Brazilian Catholic Apostolic Church.

 Buddhist monks and priests in Japan and Korea will often wear a sleeved grey, brown, or black outer robe.

 Taoist priests in China also often wear grey.

-In Paganism, grey is a symbol of stability, contemplation, neutrality, and reserving oneself.
-It can be used in place of any color just like white, and can bind and banish things just like black.

 Politics

-Grey is rarely used as a color by political parties, largely because of its common association with conformity, boredom and indecision.
-An example of a political party using grey as a color are the German Grey Panthers.
+Grey is rarely used as a colour by political parties, largely because of its common association with conformity, boredom and indecision.
+An example of a political party using grey as a colour are the German Grey Panthers.

 The term "grey power" or "the grey vote" is sometimes used to describe the influence of older voters as a voting bloc.
 In the United States, older people are more likely to vote, and usually vote to protect certain social benefits, such as Social Security.

 Greys is a term sometimes used pejoratively by environmentalists in the green movement to describe those who oppose environmental measures and supposedly prefer the grey of concrete and cement.